OpenZeppelin/openzeppelin-sdk/packages/docs/docs/website/versioned_docs/version-2.0.0/publish.md

 ```

 Spread the word!
 Tell others to reuse your work, and to help you improving it
 with more crazy ideas of how a decentralized society should be.
+Now, to
+finish this quick exploration of the ZeppelinOS features we will see how you
+can vouch to back the quality of your EVM packages.